nancchan/saas-customer-onboarding-business-systems/runbooks/fix_crm_sync_failure.md

-# Runbook: Fix CRM Sync Failure
+# Runbook: Resolving CRM Synchronization Issues

-## Step 1: Check API Logs
+## Step 1

-Look for missing required fields (email, phone)
+Review the reported issue and confirm which customer records are affected.

+---

-## Step 2: Run SQL Validation
+## Step 2

-Execute customer_data_validation.sql
+Validate the customer information using the source dataset and SQL queries.

+---

-## Step 3: Identify Failed Records
+## Step 3

-Check CRM error logs for rejected entries
+Review API requests and responses using Postman.

+---

-## Step 4: Fix Data Issues
+## Step 4

-Correct or flag invalid customer records
+Verify Salesforce field mapping and imported records.

+---

-## Step 5: Reprocess Sync
+## Step 5

-Retry API ingestion for failed customers
+Correct any identified issues and repeat the import if necessary.

+---

-## Step 6: Monitor
+## Step 6

-Verify CRM sync success rate returns to normal
+Confirm the customer records appear correctly within Salesforce and document the resolution.